tkatsuki/Flyception2R/README.md

-dir <- "/example/data/"  # Don't forget to add the flash at the end prefix <- "data_1"       # Will be used as a filename prefix autopos <- T             # True if you want an automatic camera alignment interaction <- T         # True if you want to analyze fly-fly interaction reuse <- F               # True if you want to reuse intermediate RDS files fmf2tif <- T             # True if you want to convert fmf zoom <- 0.85
+dir <- "/example/data/"  # Don't forget to add the flash at the end prefix <- "data_1"       # Will be used as a filename prefix autopos <- T             # True if you want an automatic camera alignment reuse <- F               # True if you want to reuse intermediate RDS files fmf2tif <- T             # True if you want to convert fmf zoom <- 0.85
-FOI <- F
-binning <- 1
-fluo_flash_thresh <- 0.01
-fv_flash_thresh <- 135
+FOI <- F                 # A vector specifying a sta and end frame.
+False if you want to analyze all frames. binning <- 1 fluo_flash_thresh <- 0.01 fv_flash_thresh <- 135
 av_flash_thresh <- 100
-dist_thresh <- 4
+interaction <- T         # True if you want to analyze fly-fly interaction dist_thresh <- 4
 rotate_camera <- -90
 ```